Jordan-M-Young/squid/README.md

 *SourceId != SourceDefinitionId, you want the former not the latter.

 Modify the source's attributes at your discretion...
 You'll most likely want to update the name and configuration of your source.
-In this library connection_configuration holds all the key:value pairs that you would enter when configuring the airbyte connector in the UI.
+In this library a source object's `connection_configuration` attribute holds all the key:value pairs that you would enter when configuring the airbyte connector in the UI.

 ```python